Title: Fourth National Climate Assessment, Chapter 6: Forests

 Tips for Chapter Review

 Each chapter is broken down into sections by “Key Messages.”
-Some chapters may also begin with an executive summary or introduction before delving into the details of each Key Message.
+Chapter 6 begins with a Summary Overview and an overview of the 'State of the Forest Sector' before delving into each Key Message.
 Each one- to two-sentence Key Message is followed by a short section that contains a summary of the literature and data that support and expand upon the message.

 At the end of each chapter is a final “Traceable Accounts” section, which gives a brief overview of how the chapter was developed.
 This section then goes on to address the following for each Key Message: (1) describes where evidence for that key message was drawn from, including major projects and particularly critical studies, (2) acknowledges major uncertainties in conclusions and related data, and (3) classifies scientists’ confidence in conclusions.